 First things first.
 Teaching your dog requires that you stay patient, committed, and dedicated.

-Although younger dogs are more inclined to be easily trainable, older dogs can still be trained as long as you are willing to dedicate your time and effort to teach them.
+Although younger dogs tend to be more trainable, older dogs can still be trained as long as you are willing to dedicate your time and effort to teaching them.

-Make sure you teach your pup in a room with little distractions, so you have his full attention and concentration on the lesson.
+Make sure you teach your pup in a room with few distractions so you have his full attention and concentration on the lesson.
 Also, ensure that your dog is hungry enough to get him interested.
-It is best that this training is done before mealtime or before your dog has gotten any food.
+This training is best to be done before mealtime or before your dog has gotten any food.